 We sampled 298 individuals across 13 archaeological sites in Denmark (Figure 1A, Dataset S1).
 Site occupation dates spanned from the 11th to the 19th century CE.
 We estimated individual date ranges based on burial position, which was categorized according to cultural shifts that occurred in Denmark throughout the medieval and early modern period [18].
 When the original stratigraphic context was preserved, we refined these individual estimates further.
 For individuals with ambiguous or conflicting archaeological estimates, we performed radiocarbon dating when additional destructive sampling was permitted.

-DNA was extracted from teeth and dental pulp according to a specialized protocol for ancient DNA [19].
+DNA was extracted from teeth (root or dental pulp) according to a specialized protocol for ancient DNA [19].
 Reagent blanks were introduced as negative controls to monitor DNA contamination in subsequent steps.
 We screened for plague using a PCR assay that targets the pla virulence gene in Yersinia pestis [20].
 Extracts showing amplification in at least 4/6 replicates were converted into paired-end sequencing libraries [21].
 Targeted capture of the Y. pestis genome was performed using previously designed probes [20] and sequenced on an Illumina platform.

 Sequenced molecules were aligned to a reference genome using the nf-core/eager pipeline [22].
 To phylogenetically place these new samples, we downloaded a comparative dataset of 40 high-coverage Y. pestis genomes (>3X) dated between the 14th and 18th centuries.
 We then constructed a multiple alignment with the snippy pipeline, which included 356 variation positions and 4,289,810 constant sites.

 To tip-date each genome, we performed a Bayesian Evaluation of Temporal Signal (BETS) [23] with BEAST2 [24].
 We assumed a constant population size and compared the use of a strict clock and an uncorrelated lognormal (UCLN) relaxed clock.
 Diffuse normal priors were constructed for all tip-dates, using the mean radiocarbon/mortuary date and half the uncertainty as the standard deviation.
-All Danish samples were assigned equivalent priors with a mean date of 1330 CE and a standard deviation of 115 years.
+All samples were assigned equivalent priors with a mean date of 1330 CE and a standard deviation of 115 years.
 Bayes factors were calculated by comparing the marginal likelihoods of each candidate model, as estimated with a generalized stepping stone (GSS) computation.
 The model with the highest marginal likelihood was then run for 100,000,000 generations to ensure the effective sample size (ESS) of all relevant parameters was greater than 200.

 Sebastian and Leo had important cautionary notes about my priors being improper.
 Could we meet to discuss?